rbalahadia/reusable-workflows/README.md

 ## ecsDeployScript.yaml
 🧩 Reusable Workflow: ecsDeployScript.yaml
-- This workflow is for deploying changes to ECS Fargate.
+- This workflow is for deploying changes to ECS Fargate.<br>
-📥 Inputs
+📥 Inputs<br>
 | Name                | Description                                                                   | Required | Type     | Default       |
 | ------------------- | ----------------------------------------------------------------------------- | -------- | -------- | ------------- |
 | `AWS_REGION`        | AWS region where the deployment will run.                                     | ❌ No     | `string` | `"ap-southeast-1"` |